Million Dollar Baby (Tommy Richman song)

-"Million Dollar Baby" is a song by American singer Tommy Richman.
-It was released on April 26, 2024, through ISO Supremacy and Pulse Records, and later redistributed through Concord and Universal Music Group.
-It was written by Richman with production credits from Max Vossberg, Jonah Roy, Mannyvelli, Sparkheem, Kavi, and Gidi.
+"Million Dollar Baby" is a song by American singer and songwriter Tommy Richman.
+It was released on April 26, 2024, through ISO Supremacy, PULSE Records and Concord with distribution by Universal Music Group.
+It was written by Richman with production credits from Max Vossberg, Jonah Roy, MannyVelli, Sparkheem, Kavi, and Gidi.
 The song became the longest running number-one song on the TikTok Billboard Top 50 chart, staying at the top spot for ten consecutive weeks starting in May 2024.

 With minimal established commercial history prior, Richman revealed snippets of the song on TikTok.
 Building on the teasers' popularity, "Million Dollar Baby" garnered immediate commercial success upon its April release, becoming Richman's breakthrough hit.
 "Million Dollar Baby" debuted and peaked at number two on the Billboard Hot 100.
 Outside of the United States, "Million Dollar Baby" topped the charts in Australia, Latvia, and New Zealand, and peaked within the top ten of the charts in many other countries, including Austria, Canada, Denmark, Ireland, Portugal, Switzerland, and the United Kingdom.
 Critics acclaimed the song for its unique, catchy sound and Richman's vocals; some deemed it an imminent contender for song of the summer.